google/WebFundamentals/src/_langs/en/tools/javascript/breakpoints/add-breakpoints.markdown

 collection: breakpoints
 key-takeaways:
   breakpoint:
-    - Use manual breakpoints to pause script execution at a specific line of code
+    - Use manual breakpoints to pause script execution at a specific line of code.
-    - Use conditional breakpoints to pause when a specific condtion is met
+    - Use conditional breakpoints to pause when a specific condtion is met.
-    - You can set conditional breakpoints for when: a DOM node is inserted / modified / deleted, an XMLHttpRequest URL contains substring, a JavaScript event listener is fired, an exception is uncaught
+    - Set conditional breakpoints on DOM node changes, XHR requests, event listeners, and uncaught exceptions.
 ---

 {% wrap content %}